Thoracic outlet syndrome

 Treatment

-A conservative approach to treatment may be effective for most people, especially if your condition is diagnosed early.
-Treatment may include:
+Nonsurgical treatments may be effective, especially if your condition is found early.
+These treatments may include:

-- Physical therapy.
-If you have neurogenic thoracic outlet syndrome, physical therapy is the first line of treatment.
-The exercises strengthen and stretch your shoulder muscles to open the thoracic outlet.
-This improves your range of motion and posture.
-These exercises, done over time, may take the pressure off the blood vessels and nerves in the thoracic outlet.
+- Physical therapy (PT).
+This is the first line of treatment for neurogenic thoracic outlet syndrome.
+PT exercises strengthen and stretch your shoulder muscles to open the thoracic outlet.
+The exercises may improve your range of motion and posture.
+Done over time, PT exercises may take the pressure off the blood vessels and nerves in the thoracic outlet.

 - Medicines.
 You may be prescribed anti-inflammatory medicines, pain medicines or muscle relaxants.
-The medicines reduce swelling, reduce pain and encourage muscle relaxation.
+These medicines can lessen swelling and pain and ease tight muscles.
 If there is a blood clot, you may need a blood-thinning medicine.

-- Clot-dissolving medicines.
-If you have venous or arterial thoracic outlet syndrome and have blood clots, you may be given a medicine to dissolve the clots.
-The medicine, known as thrombolytics, goes into your veins or arteries to dissolve blood clots.
-After you're given thrombolytics, your healthcare professional may prescribe medicines to prevent blood clots, known as anticoagulants.
+- Clot-dissolving medicine.
+If you have blood clots from venous or arterial thoracic outlet syndrome, you may be given medicine to dissolve the clots.
+The medicine, known as a thrombolytic, goes into your veins or arteries to dissolve the clots.
+After you have thrombolytics, your healthcare professional may prescribe medicines to prevent blood clots.
+These medicines are known as anticoagulants.

-- Injections.
-Injections of a local anesthetic, onabotulinumtoxinA (Botox) or a steroid medicine may be used to treat neurogenic thoracic outlet syndrome.
-The injections can help reduce pain.
+- Injections, also called shots.
+You may get injections of a local anesthetic, a medicine called onabotulinumtoxinA (Botox) or a steroid medicine to treat neurogenic thoracic outlet syndrome.
+These medicines can help lessen pain.

-If you have arterial thoracic outlet syndrome, your surgeon may need to replace the damaged artery.
-This is done with a section of an artery from another part of your body, known as a graft.
+In venous or arterial thoracic outlet syndrome, your surgeon may suggest treatments before thoracic outlet decompression.
+This treatment can include medicines to dissolve blood clots or procedures to remove blood clots or repair blood vessels.
+If a damaged artery needs to be replaced, this can be done with a section of an artery from another part of your body, known as a graft.
 Or an artificial graft may be used.
-This procedure may be done at the same time as a procedure to have the first rib removed.
+If you're also having a first rib taken out, this may be done as part of other procedures.

 Lifestyle and home remedies

-If you're diagnosed with thoracic outlet syndrome, a physical therapist may instruct you to do exercises at home.
-The exercises can strengthen and support the muscles surrounding your thoracic outlet.
+If you're diagnosed with thoracic outlet syndrome, a physical therapist may tell you to do exercises at home.
+The exercises can strengthen and support the muscles around your thoracic outlet.

-In general, to avoid unnecessary stress on your shoulders and muscles surrounding the thoracic outlet:
+To support your shoulders and the muscles around the thoracic outlet:

 - Take frequent breaks at work to move and stretch.